 The deferral of taxes

-The ability to reclaim “missed” depreciation deductions from prior years (without having to amend tax return)
+The ability to claim “missed” depreciation deductions from prior years without having to amend prior year tax returns.

 What is "Cost Segregation"

 Cost Segregation is the practice of identifying assets and their costs, and classifying those assets for federal tax purposes.
 It enables commercial real estate owners to reallocate real property (under Code Sec.
 1250) to personal property (under Code Sec.
 1245).
 This results in a substantially shorter depreciable tax life and accelerated depreciation methods.
 They must be "engineering based" and prepared by individuals with expertise and experience.